Implicit Bias Trainings

 - Identify an understanding of the myths of race to dismantle them

 - Develop an understanding of how our beliefs, understandings, and experiences can impact how behaviors allow educators to respond to (students, colleagues, families, etc) that may have a disparaging impact

 - Learn about additional resources and tools educators can develop and use that will help in identifying mindfulness and empathy strategies that can improve the way in which educators create and sustain relationships with (students, colleagues, families, etc)

 These research-based courses for educators explore issues of implicit bias based upon race, ethnicity, LGBTQ, and disability status through an analysis of “microaggressions” and “micro-insults.”
 Implicit bias theory is fundamental to improving student achievement to close the opportunity gap and dismantle the school to prison pipeline.
 Participants examine how implicit bias and microaggressions can impact the success of students regardless of the positive intent of adults or other students.

 - Courses are offered free of charge to all WEA Members.

 - Clock Hours will be provided.

-- Notify Jill Dahlen if you need to cancel your registration.
+- Contact Jill Dahlen if you have questions or need to cancel your registration.

 Implicit Bias - Race and Ethnicity - Moving Beyond Our Implicit Bias